 Admire the World Heritage-listed architecture of Dubrovnik and Montenegro’s Kotor, climbing along their ancient city walls.
 Lose yourself in Tirana, Albania’s colorful capital, and partake in the local’s favorite pastime: coffee-drinking and people-watching.
 Sail across the blue waters of Lake Ohrid, one of Europe’s oldest lakes.
 No wonder North Macedonia and Albania share this beautiful attraction nobody would want to let it go.
 Sitting alongside its Ottoman past, the North Macedonian capital of Skopje has reinvented its center with gleaming neo-classical monuments and buildings, adding a new layer to this fascinating city.

-Prices for The Western Balkans Tour:
+Itinerary and prices for The Western Balkans Tour:

 Welcome to Skopje.
 If you arrive early in North Macedonia’s capital city perhaps venture out and discover the myriads of statues and grand monuments for which this city has become famous for (aimed to bolster national pride), first and foremost the massive statue of Alexander the Great on horseback right in the center of Macedonia Square.
 Walk past Byzantine domes, Turkish baths, and also newly built neo-classical buildings, sampling gozleme and tasty baklava along the way.
 The 30 mosques, innumerable caravanserais and hamams that fill its winding streets are a testament to Skopje’s Ottoman past.
 Take a step back to those times with a visit to the Daut Pasha Hamam, or journey through the humbling Holocaust Museum to learn how Macedonia suffered during this tragic chapter of history.
 Overnight in Skopje.

-Today, take a half-day trip to the mountain village and former Albanian capital of Kruja (approx. 1.5 hours).
+After breakfast, take a half-day trip to the mountain village and former Albanian capital of Kruja.
 Kruja was the last stronghold of Skanderbeg’s (the national hero of Albania) army until the Ottomans took over the entire country.
 There is plenty of time to explore the citadel and the famous bazaar area.
 Return to Tirana in the early afternoon.
 Tirana is dotted with many museums.
 You can’t miss the National History Museum, just look for the gargantuan mosaic on the facade that represents the development of Albania’s history.
 The main sight in Tirana is the 1821 Et’hem Bey Mosque, right on the city’s main square.
 Closed under communist rule, the mosque resumed as a place of worship in 1991.
 10,000 people attended the reopening and the event was considered a milestone in the rebirth of religious freedom in Albania.
 Overnight in Tirana.

 Fill up the form below to tell us what you're looking for